“What is this bullshit?” murmurs rang out, but nobody was stupid enough to say it too loud. Turns out, the school did enrol only the brightest.

 A single person was approaching.
 I glanced around and saw no troopers scurrying to surround the grounds either.
 He didn’t even bring the customary bodyguards.

-The fully-armoured man carried a chunky rectangle under an arm.
-This meet-up couldn't have gone more perfectly even if my love letter had gone into a painful detail.
+The fully-armoured man carried a chunky rectangle under his arm.
+This meet-up couldn’t have gone more perfectly even if my love letter had gone into an excruciating detail.

 I stayed absolutely still in my cover.
 Hardly even breathed.
 He had noticed me in his rooms somehow and I was still not sure of the means.
 Did not need this golden opportunity to end with a bullet in my peeping eye.

-Raktkalis stopped at an entrance to a clearing, suspiciously looking around and finding nobody to make the promised trade with.
-The idea was for him to leave what's mine here and I'd figure out how to return his property at a later time.
-Perhaps the lordling was not of the trusting kind, but apparently he did want his phone back enough to show up.
-He'd cave, I was sure.
+Raktkalis stopped at an entrance to a clearing, suspiciously glancing around and finding nobody to make the promised trade with.
+The idea was for him to leave what’s mine here and I’d figure out how to return his property at a later time.

 The youth devoid of personality hopped up atop a stack of bricks and kept scanning the construction site.